-Mission Statement of the Bainbridge State College Nursing Program
+Mission Statement of the ABAC at Bainbridge Nursing Program

 In conjunction with the College’s mission, the Associate Degree Nursing (ADN) Program serves the needs of the community by alleviating the shortage of registered nurses in the Southwest Georgia region.
 The program supports excellence in teaching and learning, fosters an environment that welcomes innovation, embraces change, and aspires for continual improvement.
-The BSC ADN program will be recognized for excellence in educating responsible, competent, highly qualified, knowledgeable, and caring Registered Nurses by utilizing a comprehensive, dynamic curriculum as well as varied educational delivery systems.
-The program promotes critical thinking and professionalism while preparing students to function as competent entry level graduates who can pass the NCLEX-RN examination and function in a variety of health settings.
-Students will comprehend the core values of the nursing profession, including caring, communication, critical thinking, nursing process, client centeredness and professionalism.
+The ABAC at Bainbridge ADN program will be recognized for excellence in educating responsible, competent, highly qualified, knowledgeable, and caring Registered Nurses by utilizing a comprehensive, dynamic curriculum as well as varied educational delivery systems.
+The program promotes critical thinking and professionalism while preparing students to function as competent entry-level graduates who can pass the NCLEX-RN examination and function in a variety of health settings.
+Students will comprehend the core values of the nursing profession, including caring, communication, critical thinking, nursing process, client-centeredness and professionalism.

-Vision Statement of the Bainbridge State College Nursing Program
+Vision Statement of the ABAC at Bainbridge Nursing Program

-The Bainbridge State College Associate Degree Nursing program is designed to prepare students to practice professional nursing in a variety of settings.
-Graduates will understand the nursing process, learn to think critically, make appropriate clinical decisions, and use current evidence based practice as a scientific rationale for making clinical decisions.
+The ABAC at Bainbridge Associate Degree Nursing program is designed to prepare students to practice professional nursing in a variety of settings.
+Graduates will understand the nursing process, learn to think critically, make appropriate clinical decisions, and use current evidence-based practice as a scientific rationale for making clinical decisions.
 Based on their understanding of the significance of ongoing developments in nursing and medical science and technology, they will express a commitment to lifelong learning and further career development.

 The ADN program of study consists of 74 credit hours and can be completed in six semesters.
 We offer a traditional track and an advanced placement track for qualifying Licensed Practical Nurses.
 The program and curriculum are arranged to provide essential, sequenced learning experiences which enable a student to develop nursing competence in an organized pattern of instruction consistent with principles of learning and educational practice.
 We have full approval of the Georgia Board of Nursing.
 We are also fully accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).
 Graduating from our program will result in an Associate Degree in Nursing and eligibility to apply to the Georgia Board of Nursing to sit for the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
 Contact information for the approval bodies is listed below.